 - Facebook: UBC Roommates and Housing

-Another option is the old-fashioned way: put away your computer and walk around the city.
+Another option is the old-fashioned way: put away your computer and walk around the city—because the best spots aren't always listed online!
 Keep your eyes peeled for rental signs posted in windows and on fences outside apartment buildings.
-Often, the best spots are not listed on Craigslist, and you can sometimes meet the building manager on the spot.
+You can sometimes meet the building manager on the spot, too.